-Joseph’s coat plants (Alternanthera spp.) are popular for their colorful foliage that includes several shades of burgundy, red, orange, yellow and lime green.
-Some species have single-or bi-colored leaves, while others have the entire rainbow of color in a single plant.
-These frost-tender perennials are grown as annuals and range in size from 2-inch dwarfs to 12-inch mounds of foliage.
+Joseph’s coat plants (Alternanthera spp.) are popular for their colorful foliage which includes several shades of burgundy, red, orange, yellow, and lime green.
+Some species have single or bi-colored leaves, while others have an entire rainbow of color in a single plant.
+These frost-tender perennials are grown as annuals and range in size from 2-inch (5 cm.) dwarfs to 12-inch (30.5 cm.) mounds of foliage.

 The amount of pinching you put into your Alternanthera plant care routine determines the growth habit of the plant.
 If you pinch out the growth tips regularly, the plants form a neat mound that looks fantastic in formal borders, and you can also use them in knot gardens.
 They remain attractive but take on a more casual appearance when you leave them alone.

 You can make a neat edging for your borders or walkways using Alternanthera.
 Joseph’s coat used as an edging stays dense if you run over the tops of the plants lightly with a string trimmer.
-Space edging plants 2 inches apart for dwarf species and 4 inches apart for larger types.
+Space edging plants 2 inches (5 cm.) apart for dwarf species and 4 inches (10 cm.) apart for larger types.

 How to Grow Alternanthera